The complexity of separability for semilinear sets and Parikh automata: Introduction

-\subparagraph{Key ingredients} The existing elementary-complexity algorithm for recognizable separability of semilinear sets works with semilinear representations and distinguishes two cases: If in one component, one of the input sets $S_1,S_2\subseteq\N^k$ is bounded by some $B\ge 0$, then it considers each $a\in[0,B]$ and recursively decides separability of $S_1|_a$ and $S_2|_a$, where $S_i|_a$ is just $S_i$ restricted to having $a$ in this bounded component.
+\subparagraph{Key ingredients} The existing elementary-complexity algorithm for recognizable separability of semilinear sets works with semilinear representations and distinguishes two cases: If in one component $j$, one of the input sets $S_1,S_2\subseteq\N^d$ is bounded by some $b\ge 0$, then it considers each $x\in[0,b]$ and recursively decides separability of $S_1[j\mapsto x]$ and $S_2[j\mapsto x]$, where $S_i[j\mapsto x]$ is just $S_i$ restricted to having $x$ in this bounded component.
 If, however, all components in both sets are unbounded, then it checks feasibility of a system of linear Diophantine equations.
 This approach leads to repeated intersection of semilinear sets, and thus exponential time.
-We provide a characterization (\cref{characterization-recognizable-separability}) that describes inseparability directly as the non-empty intersection of two semilinear sets $\hat{S}_1,\hat{S}_2\subseteq\N^k$ associated with $S_1,S_2$.
+We provide a characterization (\cref{characterization-recognizable-separability}) that describes inseparability directly as the non-empty intersection of two semilinear sets $\hat{S}_1,\hat{S}_2\subseteq\N^d$ associated with $S_1,S_2$.
 This easily yields an $\NP$ procedure for inseparability, even if the input sets are given as existential Presburger formulas.

 This characterization is then the first key ingredient for deciding regular separability of Parikh automata in $\coNP$.
-This is because in \cite{RegSepParikh}, it is shown that, after some preprocessing, the languages of Parikh automata $\cA_1$ and $\cA_2$ are separable if and only if two semilinear sets $C_1,C_2\subseteq\N^k$ associated with $\cA_1$ and $\cA_2$ are separable by a recognizable set.
+This is because in \cite{RegSepParikh}, it is shown that, after some preprocessing, the languages of Parikh automata $\cA_1$ and $\cA_2$ are separable if and only if two semilinear sets $C_1,C_2\subseteq\N^d$ associated with $\cA_1$ and $\cA_2$ are separable by a recognizable set.
 These semilinear sets consist of vectors, each of which counts for some run of $\cA_i$, how many times each simple cycles occurs in this run.
-Unfortunately, these vectors have exponential dimension $k$, since there are exponentially many simple cycles in each $\cA_i$.
-Thus, applying our first result directly would only yield a $\coNEXP$ upper bound.
+Thus, our first result tells us that it suffices to decide whether $\hat{C}_1$ and $\hat{C}_2$ are disjoint.
+Unfortunately, the vectors of $C_1,C_2$ have exponential dimension $d$, since there are exponentially many simple cycles in each $\cA_i$.
+Thus, applying our first result directly using existential Presburger arithmetic would only yield a $\coNEXP$ upper bound.

-Moreover, it is tempting to expect that inseparability of semilinear sets $C_1,C_2\subseteq\N^k$, for some large $k$, might have a \emph{small model property}, i.e.\ inseparability then already holds in a small subset of the components.
-Unfortunately, such a subset of components would not actually certify inseparability (see \cref{example-small-model} for an example).
-Instead, the key idea is to construct a new counter machine whose runs correspond to vectors in $\hat{C}_1\cap\hat{C}_2$.
-However, since the dimension $k$ of $\hat{C}_1,\hat{C}_2$ (i.e.\ the number of simple cycles) is exponential, we cannot use $k$ counters.
-Instead, the machine guesses a collection of cycles on-the-fly and uses polynomially many counters to ensure that this collection belongs to $\hat{C}_i$ for each $i$.